This tender and fluffy keto chocolate cake is made with almond flour and frosted with a rich chocolate frosting.

 - If you replace the baking soda with baking powder, using Dutch-processed cocoa powder is fine.

-- Be generous when greasing the pan to ensure the cake releases easily.
+- Be generous when greasing the pan to make sure the cake releases easily.

 Recipe FAQs